golosegor/TaskManager/README.md

 # TaskManager points of improvements

 - IMHO: Process should not have a "kill" processes.
-It is forced by task defenition, but I believe killing a process should be done in "upper" level (e.g. it is OS responsibility, not a process responsibility)
+It is forced by task definition, but I believe killing a process should be done in "upper" level (e.g. it is OS responsibility, not a process responsibility).
+Having possibility to kill process outside of process manager could lead to resource leak (process manager has no idea that process he is managing was killed)
 - Not clear access pattern.
 Do we need to ensure read after write consistency?
 How protective we should be on a reading part?
 - It is stated that PM limit should be defined in compile time.
 It is hard to test, so in case it is really MUST, I